bpoblette/GirlfriendWebsite/README.md

 * learn node.js
 * practice and learn html and css

+This project has 2 main components:
+## GUI
+To run this project:
+1. Run python3 main_window
+2. click yes when prompted

+Clicking yes will open a link to the website.
+For now it opens local host but eventually it will open to the hosted website
+## Website
 My girlfriend loves making cute artsy gifts for me.
 For our anniversary, she ended up making a cute scrapbook cataloging our first year together.
 In a similar vein, I want my website to reflect our amazing journey together.
 To do this, this project will have:
 * A home page